 Finally we had just two more ravines to cross.

 The 1868 campaign didn’t end happily.
 After a fierce battle, Tewodros drove hundreds of native prisoners over a cliff and then shot himself.
 But the European hostages were all successfully rescued, and his prize mortar ‘Sebastopol’ is now proudly displayed nearby.

 I finished my walk at the beginning of April, but couldn’t come home without seeing the world-famous churches of Lalibela.

 It was Ethiopia’s Easter a week later than ours and everyone in Lalibela was looking forward to their ritual feasts of chicken and goat.

 But first they crammed into the town’s eleven churches for an overnight candle-lit vigil.

 The walk was one of the most difficult I’ve ever done, despite having Gebru with me who was a sheer delight.
 And the rest of the trip?
 Well spending a month in Eritrea which has isolated itself from its neighbours and gets hardly any visitors was a real privilege and eye-opener (Update 1).
 As for Ethiopians, they’re boisterous and charming and whatever the frustrations they never complain.
-In both countries, ox-ploughs and mud-and-thatch houses are the norm over wide areas, and these would have been familiar to the soldiers who marched through the mountains all those years ago.
+In both countries, ox-ploughs and mud-and-thatch houses are the norm over wide areas, and these would have been familiar to the soldiers who marched through the Abyssinian highlands all those years ago.
 But towns like Gonder and Lalibela are a joyous mix of ancient and new.
 If you haven’t been to this part of the Horn of Africa, you’re missing a treat.